daromer2/StairLights/README.md

 # StairLights

 This is the start of a lighting project :P

+And one more line